kimizuy/next-i18n-deepl-portfolio-template/README.md

 A internationalized portfolio templates with Next.js and [DeepL](https://www.deepl.com/).
-Markdowns written in the default language are automatically translated at build time.
+Markdown files written in the default language are automatically translated at build time.

 Demo: https://next-i18n-deepl-portfolio-template.vercel.app/